Meta-learning For Vision-and-language Cross-lingual Transfer: Abstract

 \section{Abstract}

-Current pre-trained vison-language models (PVLMs) achieve excellent performance on a range of multi-modal datasets.
-Recent work has aimed at building multilingual models, and a range of novel multilingual multi-modal datasets have been proposed.
-Current PVLMs typically perform poorly on these datasets when used for multi-modal zero-shot or few-shot cross-lingual transfer, especially for low-resource languages.
+Current pre-trained vision-language models (PVLMs) achieve excellent performance on a range of multi-modal datasets.
+Recent work aims at building multilingual versions of such models, and a range of multilingual multi-modal datasets have been introduced for this purpose.
+However, current PVLMs typically perform poorly on such datasets when used for zero-shot or few-shot cross-lingual transfer, especially for low-resource languages.
 To alleviate this problem, we propose a novel meta-learning fine-tuning framework.
-Our framework makes current PVLMs rapidly adaptive to new languages in vision-language scenarios by designing MAML in a cross-lingual multi-modal manner.
-Experiments show that our method boosts the performance of current state-of-the-art PVLMs in both zero-shot and few-shot cross-lingual transfer on a range of vision-language understanding tasks and datasets (XVNLI, xGQA, MaRVL, xFlicker\&Co).
+Our framework makes it possible to rapidly adapt PVLMs to new languages by using Model-agnostic Meta-learning (MAML) in a novel cross-lingual multi-modal manner.
+Experiments show that this new method boosts the performance of current PVLMs in both zero-shot and few-shot settings on four different vision-language tasks across 14 languages.